OPTIMI HOME & CLASSROOM: Modernising Methods in Age-Old Industry

 “We mostly work with local suppliers and we like to support locally where we can.
 We do work with international partners, especially on the IT side, but as a proudly South African company working with local partners is our choice.

-“We develop the bulk of our learning material ourselves but we do buy in some content.
-We do also on-sell certain products.
+“We develop the bulk of our learning material ourselves but we do purchase some content.
+We also on-sell certain products.
 Many of our clients do still purchase printed books and that is a big expense every year, and that is why we partner with the best printers.”

 In March 2024, the Department of Basic Education released a report revealing insight around the country’s foundational learning sector, in partnership with UNESCO through its Global Education Monitoring department.
 In many cases, the report found learning outcomes to be “well below target”.